-As an Antioch bicycle accident lawyer, I’ve witnessed first hand the catastrophic nature of bicycle accidents.
-I’ve seen people’s lives turned upside down both physically and financially.
-My staff and I do everything in our power to protect our client’s right to recover damages.
-No one should pay financially for another’s mistakes.
+As experienced Antioch bicycle accident lawyers, we've witnessed firsthand the catastrophic nature of bicycle accidents.
+We've seen people's lives turned upside down both physically and financially.
+Our legal team will do everything possible to protect our client's right to recover damages.
+No one should pay financially for another's mistakes.
 Our experience in bicycle accident injuries and our ability to see a case through its course are reasons we are considered an excellent choice after an accident.
 We use our legal acumen and our investigative skills to obtain the compensation you deserve.National Statistics on Injury and Death from Bicycle Accidents

-The National Highway Traffic Safety Administration (NHTSA) reports that there were 857 cyclists killed in the United States in 2018.
+The National Highway Traffic Safety Administration (NHTSA) reports that 857 cyclists were killed in the United States in 2018.
 In 2019, that number increased by 10 percent.
-This results from the overall number of motor vehicles and bicyclists on the road.
-In addition, there were approximately 500,000 ER visits each year in the United States.
-This is accompanied by an increase in the number of motorists and cyclists who are using cell phones while they are on the move.Rules That Protect Cyclists
+This results from the number of motor vehicles and bicyclists on the road.
+In addition, the United States has approximately 500,000 ER visits each year.
+This is accompanied by an increase in the number of motorists and cyclists using cell phones while on the move.Rules That Protect Cyclists

 There are special rules that protect bicyclists in California.
-One is called the Three Foot Law.
+One is called the Three Feet Law.
 It specifies that motorists leave three feet of space between their vehicle and the bicyclist.
-Another is that motorists must look for an approaching cyclist before opening their door if they are parked alongside the roadway.
-By ignoring these rules, many bicyclists having nowhere to go are involved in a “dooring” accident, causing catastrophic injuries and fatalities.
+Another is that motorists must look for an approaching cyclist before opening their door if parked alongside the roadway.
+By ignoring these rules, many bicyclists have nowhere to go and are involved in a "dooring" accident, causing catastrophic injuries and fatalities.

-While some rules are specific to different cities, such as the ability to ride on the sidewalk, California has a consistent group of laws that have to do with bicyclists.
-For instance, while on the road, bicyclists are under the same obligations as motorists, such as stopping at traffic lights and signs, yielding to pedestrians, and refraining from using drugs and drinking while riding.
+While some rules are specific to different cities, such as the ability to ride on the sidewalk, California has a consistent group of laws concerning bicyclists.
+For instance, bicyclists are under the same obligations as motorists while on the road, such as stopping at traffic lights and signs, yielding to pedestrians, and refraining from using drugs and drinking while riding.

 If they are moving at the same speed as the other motorists or not, cyclists are allowed in the normal traffic lanes.
-However, if a bike lane is present and the bicyclist is traveling at a slower speed, they are expected to move into the specified bike lane.
+However, if a bike lane is present and the bicyclist travels slower, they are expected to move into the specified bike lane.
 Finally, cyclists must always ride in the right lane with traffic.Ways That Cyclists Can Stay Safe and Avoid a Bicycle Accident

 Bicyclists can use practical techniques to stay safe while on the road.
 Some of the most common are:

-- Be noticed: A cyclist is expected to have the required lights and reflectors on their bike.
+- Be noticed: A cyclist must have the required lights and reflectors on their bike.
 This is particularly important at night.
 A white headlight must be available on the bike at night.
-A red reflector must be on the rear of the bike along with a white and yellow reflector on each pedal.
+A red reflector must be on the bike's rear, along with a white and yellow reflector on each pedal.
 In addition, a white and yellow reflector on the front of the bike and a red and white reflector on the rear half of the bike is needed.